bulgandamdindorj/fintech-loan-portfolio-analysis/README.md

 Over half of people who downloaded the app never completed registration.
 The 433,000 who dropped off had already shown interest — re-engaging them was a bigger opportunity than acquiring new users.

-> 📊 *[Page 9 — upload to GitHub and paste URL here]*
-> *Original slide from internal executive presentation — key metrics explained in table above*

 **Who was actually using Moni**

 | Segment | Share | Volume |